Yaqoob Bizanjo

 Yaqoob Bizenjo is a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.
-On May 30, 2009.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-272 (Kech-cum-Gwadar) as a candidate of Balochistan National Party Awami in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-272 (Kech-cum-Gwadar) as a candidate of Balochistan National Party Awami in the 2008 Pakistani general election.
 He received 61,655 votes and defeated an independent candidate, Zubaida Jalal Khan.